What is the RELLIS Campus?

 What is the impact of RELLIS offerings on the PSA program?

 Offering academic degree programs by a system institution at RELLIS will have absolutely no impact on the PSA program.
 The PSA programs involve the courses a student not admitted to TAMU would take his or her freshman year in hopes of being admitted to TAMU.
-All first-year courses at RELLIS are offered by Blinn College, which is not a part of the PSA program.
 No first-year courses will be offered by the System institutions at RELLIS.
 A student in the PSA program would have to study at the institution’s home campus or other site at which that institution offers first-year courses.